steadylearner/blog/posts/Docker/How to use Docker commands.md

 ## 5. How to modify the network ports of docker images

 In the previous part, we had to find the network port for the web framework to visit it.
-Instead, [you can start with your custom port](https://www.google.com/search?&q=how+to+assign+port+for+docker+container).
+Alternatively, [you can start with your custom port](https://www.google.com/search?&q=how+to+assign+port+for+docker+container).

 ```console
 $docker run -it --name ubuntu_node -p 80:80 ubuntu